sygmaprotocol/sygma-relayer-deployment/docs/adding-new-network.md

 1. Receive confirmation from the Sygma team that the new network is properly configured.
 2. Prepare the `Private key` and `RPC URL` for the new network.
 3. Top up the `Private key` with the necessary amount of base currency and set up monitoring for its balance.
-4. Update the `SYG_DOM` variable for your relayers.
+4. Update the `SYG_CHAINS` variable for your relayers.
 5. Restart the Relayer upon Sygma team notification.